bikkikumar-sha/aid/README.md

 # aid
 aDVANCED iNTERACTIVE dICTIONARY

 writteN bY: bikkI kumaR shA
 This program is used to generate custom word-list by accepting the details of the victim.
 Enter the victims details and the program will generate the custom wordlist that can be used to brute force against a single victim.
 The output can be tuned according to the requirement.

+-DISCLAMER
+_this sofware is under open source licence.
+_i am not liable for loss of data or property as a result of using this product.

 Log version 3.0 (fianl)
 1. added months in words support